How to Fight a Forgery Charge in California

 The ability of the accused to rely upon a valid legal defense is critical in a criminal case because it usually results in a not guilty verdict after trial or an earlier dismissal of the charges.
 Some of the defenses the facts of a particular forgery case might support include:

 These forgery defenses will generally result in a not-guilty verdict or a case dismissal.
 A successful outcome depends in great part on whether your attorney has the experience and knowledge to argue the appropriate defenses.
-To learn more about the defenses that Spolin Law P.C. takes for clients accused of forgery, contact a Los Angeles forgery lawyer at (310) 424-5816 today.
+For help finding qualified counsel for forgery charges, visit SPCRC's Recommended Lawyers.

 Legal Motions To Improve Your Chance of Success in Court